boazbk/tcs/lec_19_cryptography.md

 There is a great deal to cryptography beyond just encryption schemes, and beyond the notion of a passive adversary.
 A central objective is _integrity_ or _authentication_: protecting communications from being modified by an adversary.
 Integerity is often more fundamental than secrecy: whether it is a software update or viewing the news, you might often not care about the communication being secret as much as that it indeed came  from its claimed  source.
-_Digital signature schemes_ are the analog of public key encryption for authentication, and are widely used (through the idea of [certificates](https://en.wikipedia.org/wiki/Public_key_certificate)) to provide a foundations of trust in the digital world.
+_Digital signature schemes_ are the analog of public key encryption for authentication, and are widely used (in particular as the basis for [public key certificates](https://en.wikipedia.org/wiki/Public_key_certificate)) to provide a foundation of trust in the digital world.

 Similarly, even for encryption, we often need to ensure security against _active attacks_, and so notions such as non-malleability and [adaptive chosen ciphertext](https://en.wikipedia.org/wiki/Adaptive_chosen-ciphertext_attack) security have been proposed.
 An encryption scheme is only as secure as the secret key, and mechanisms to make sure the key is generated properly, and is protected against refresh or even compromise (i.e., [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy)) have been studied as well.
 Hopefully this chapter provides you with some appreciation for cryptography as an intellectual field, but does not imbue you with a false self of confidence in implementing it.

+_Cryptographic hash functions_ is another widely used tool with a variety of uses, including extracting randomness from high entropy sources, achieving hard-to-forge short "digests" of files, protecting passwords, and much more.

 ## Magic